SAP/ui5-tooling/rfcs/0012-UI5-Tooling-Extension-API-3.md

 ### 1. Dependencies to UI5 Tooling Modules

+✅ This has been realized with [UI5 Tooling v3](https://sap.github.io/ui5-tooling/stable/updates/migrate-v3/)

 #### Description

 It is common for extensions to require UI5 Tooling modules like `@ui5/fs` or `@ui5/logger`.
 For example to create [`Resource`](https://sap.github.io/ui5-tooling/api/module-@ui5_fs.Resource.html) entities, or to log messages to the console.